MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 **Important:** At the end of this task, you will attempt to save the custom theme that you created.
 There is a known platform issue in the Microsoft 365 admin center where sometimes it saves the custom theme just fine, and other times it returns a message that says "Sorry, we couldn't save your theme.
 Please try again later."
 If you receive this message, there's nothing you can do but move on.
 Trying to save the theme at a later time usually returns the same error.
 This issue won't affect any future labs, other than it won't display the user's name next to their user icon or initials on the heading line.
 Despite this known issue, we still want you to perform this task to gain experience in creating a theme, even though it may not get saved in your trial tenant.

-1. You should still be logged into LON-CL1 as the local **adatum\administrator** account, and in your Edge browser, you should still be logged into Microsoft 365 as the **MOD Administrator**.
+1. You should still be logged into LON-CL1 as the **adatum\administrator** account, and in your Edge browser, you should still be logged into Microsoft 365 as the **MOD Administrator**.

 2. In the **Microsoft 365 admin center**, select **Teams & groups** in the navigation pane, and then under it, select **Active teams & groups**.